About us

 Constanze Egger

-Deputy Chairwoman of the Board of the Patrizia Foundation
+Deputy Chairwoman of the Board of the Patarizia Foundation

 Constanze Egger has over 20 years of experience as an organizational developer, executive, consultant and leader of IPOs, international company acquisitions and sales.
 She is also the respected Deputy Chairwoman of the Board of the Patrizia Foundation.